NickLarsenNZ/kube-secretmap/README.md

 - Schema and documentations generated from code (single source of truth)
 - extract values from JMES Path
 - Support rotation (separate CustomResource)

+For now, see <example.yml> for an idea of what a SecretMap coule look like.